PeopleAdmin/tweemux/README.md

     gem install tweemux
     tweemux at somehost.org
-    # or, specify a port:
+    # or, optionally, specify a user and port:
-    tweemux at somehost.org 3322
+    tweemux at someuser@somehost.org 3322

-If all goes well, that's it!
+That should be all it takes for the guest to get started!

-Now, time to roll up sleeves and get into the details of how to roll out a red carpet like this for one's pair.
+Now, time to roll up sleeves and get into the details of the other end: hosting.

 ## Host Usage